July 1, 2019

 Fast forward to the present day.
 At times the enemy will look like Islamic Jihadists in a peaceful marketplace.
-At other times the enemy will take on the form of stage 3 cancer for an 18 year old.
+At other times the enemy will take on the form of stage three cancer for an 18 year old.
 Sometimes the chemotherapy fails and cancer wins the battle.
-At other times, the suicide vest will fail to detonate, and the believers will live to see another day.
+And still at other times, the suicide vest will fail to detonate, and the believers will live to see another day.

-If the suffering of Christians designs to convey any particular message, it is this: Holy Love takes the long view.
+If the suffering of Christians is designed to convey any particular message, it is this: Holy Love takes the long view.

 COME HOLY SPIRIT!